 Ruwix has an option for all variety of cube types.
 This is a feature I would like to incorporate into my program; however, I believe it may greatly increase the time requirements.
 As such this will be one of the last features I will add if I add it at all.

-A solve function is a staple of a Rubik’s cube program and is a feature I will definetly add to my program.
+A solve function is a staple of a Rubik’s cube program and is a feature I will definitely add to my program.
 However, Ruwix have incorporated it by having you make the cube layout, allowing you to solve cubes that are not a part of the program.
 I will likely have my solve function solve your current cube, removing the requirement to enter the cube layout but stopping you from entering non-program cubes.

 A stopwatch is useful for people curious about their solve time and especially speed cubers.
 This is an additional feature I hope to add to my program.